 Why use satire in films?
 Movies have been a prominent medium in propagating ideas and concepts.
 However, to make the film appeal to the masses and express itself in a coherent manner, directors resort to various methods of filmmaking.
 Satire is such a method.
 Satire presents global issues, human nature, tragedy and motives in a comedic fashion.
 They mock the system, toy with the characters and express their ideas with humour.
 Satires use simple, quirky conversations and simplify a complex notion.
 This helps to abstain from preaching to the audience and keep them entertained, and motivated.
 With all that said, here is the list of top satirical movies ever made.
 You can watch some of these best satire movies on Netflix, Hulu, or Amazon Prime.

-Honourable Mentions: MASH (1970); O Brother, where art thou?
-(2000); The Player (1992); American Beauty (1999); American Psycho (2000); Tropic Thunder (2008); Hot Fuzz (2007); Heathers (1988); Sunset Blvd.
-(1950); Bulworth (1998); Birdman (2014); The Truman Show (1998)
+Honourable Mentions: MASH (1970); ‘O Brother, where art thou?’
+(2000); ‘The Player’ (1992); ‘American Beauty’ (1999); ‘American Psycho’ (2000); ‘Tropic Thunder’ (2008); ‘Hot Fuzz’ (2007); ‘Heathers’ (1988); ‘Sunset Blvd.’
+(1950); ‘Bulworth’ (1998); ‘Birdman’ (2014); ‘The Truman Show’ (1998)

 10. Office Space (1999)

-Office Space is a satirical take on corporate jobs.
-It is laden with comedic elements and satirizes the plight of employees at their firm.
+‘Office Space’ is a satirical take on corporate jobs.
+It is filled with comedic elements and satirizes the plight of employees at the firm.
 Tired of the ingratitude and bland nature of the job where security is not certain, three co-workers decide to rise above the system and embezzle money from their company.
-They become rebellious, yet not as smart as they might think to be.
-The events encircling their attempts and frailties, give us an entertaining watch with deeply inscribed motives.
+They become rebellious but are not as smart as they think.
+The situations these characters get involved in make for an entertaining watch.

 9. The Apartment (1960)